etorkia/MCHammer.jl/docs/src/manual/3_time_series.md

 ```

 ## Markov Chains
+### Analytic Solution
+Using linear algebra and matrix math, you can calculate the final state of equilibrium of the Markov Chain directly from the transition matrix.

 ```@docs
 markov_a
 ```

+For example, we want to see how many people will still be married once the Markov chain has stabilized.
+In the example below we will calculate what is the probability of still being married in 25 or 50 yrs assuming we are still alive.

+Lets define the **Marital Status Transition Matrix =  [Single Married Separated Divorced]**

+As we can see, from a starting point of 88% of the people who are married, we have a 44% of them are still being married at the end of the process while 47% of the population is divorced.

 ```@example Stochastic

-#Using linear algebra and matrix math, you can calculate the final state of equilibrium of
-#the Markov Chain directly from the transition matrix.

-#For example, we want to see how many people will still be married once the Markov chain
-#has stabilized.
-In the example below we will calculate what is the probability of still
-#being married in 25 or 50 yrs assuming we are still alive.

-#Lets define the Transition Matrix [Single Married Separated Divorced]

 Marital_StatM = [0.85	0.12	0.02	0.01;
 0	0.88	0.08	0.04;